HarpurCriticalArchive/web/sources.md

 ![C386](/images/about/C386.jpg)
 (1 poem)<br>
 Pages [i–144]: date 1859… … …[waiting for Meredith’s description]
-The only source of Fragment 9, ‘Friendship is but a mood inscribed upon’
+The only source of Fragment 9, ‘Friendship is but a word’

 #### [D19](http://www.acmssearch.sl.nsw.gov.au/search/itemDetailPaged.cgi?itemID=1120811)
 ![expandable](/images/about/harpur-status.jpg)